 Guilt for setting boundaries

-If anyone has an issue with it, it’s their issue.
+If anyone has an issue with you loving yourself enough to have healthy limits, it’s their issue.
 Not yours.

 Do not give in to this.
 Do not allow your heartbreak to blur the lines.